LBNL-ETA/fmi-for-power-system/docs/source_backup/03_compiling_fmu.rst

 .. code-block:: bash

-  cyderc --path ./ --name modelname --io inputs_outputs.xlsx --fmu_struc python --fmu_type me
+  cyderc --path ./ --name modelname --io table.xlsx --fmu_struc python --fmu_type me --path_to_simulatortofmu 'C:/SimulatorToFMU' --path_to_jmodelica 'C:/JModelica.org-2.4'

 Where:
   - --path: is the path where the FMU will be created,
   - --name: is the name of the FMU,
   - --io: is the path of the Excel file defining the inputs and outputs,
   - --fmu_struc: is the architecture of the FMU (server or function),
-  - --fmu_type: is the type of FMU (ME or CS).
+  - --fmu_type: is the type of FMU (ME or CS),
+  - --path_to_simulatortofmu: is the path to the SimulatorToFMU main folder
+  - --path_to_jmodelica: is the path to the JModelica-2.4 main folder